 “We know our students need to be in school for their academic and social wellbeing.
 We also know many families depend on schools being open so parents can work and students can have access to the many services we provide and this decision may create hardships for some.
 However, I do not believe it is worth the risk to the students and staff or our greater community to forge ahead with in-person school at this time,” RIchardson wrote.

-Parents and guardians need to complete the Family Commitment Form by the Aug.
+Parents and guardians were asked to complete the Family Commitment Form by the Aug.
 4 deadline so the division can plan student and staff schedules, organize transportation routes for in-person learning and provide technology for remote learning.

 The Family Commitment Form requires families to identify whether they want their students to be involved in in-person learning when the option arises or solely remote learning.